Mwrightvet/sql-challenge/README.md

 Bonus (Optional)
 As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
 You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
 To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss:

-Import the SQL database into Pandas.
-(Yes, you could read the CSVs directly in Pandas, but you are, after all, trying to prove your technical mettle.)
-This step may require some research.
-Feel free to use the code below to get started.
-Be sure to make any necessary modifications for your username, password, host, port, and database name: from sqlalchemy import create_engine engine = create_engine('postgresql://localhost:5432/<your_db_name>') connection = engine.connect()

-Consult SQLAlchemy documentation for more information.

-If using a password, do not upload your password to your GitHub repository.
-See https://www.youtube.com/watch?v=2uaTPmNvH0I and https://martin-thoma.com/configuration-files-in-python/ for more information.

 Create a histogram to visualize the most common salary ranges for employees.